Who Needs an Additional COVID-19 Vaccine?

 Immediately seek medical care if a member of your family gets seriously ill, for example develops difficulty breathing or feels pain or pressure in the chest.
 If possible, either you or an adult should contact your health care provider or COVID-19 hotline for instructions and find out where and how you could get care.
 If your family member is confirmed as having COVID-19, you must be prepared that you and other known contacts will need to isolate for 14 days and monitor symptoms, even if you feel healthy.

-I am medication for a chronic health condition.
+I am on medication for a chronic health condition.
 Should I change anything?

 For people with chronic conditions such as such as asthma, diabetes, TB and HIV the most important thing is to continue your medication as prescribed, attend recommended check-ups and seek medical help if you have new symptoms.
 ALWAYS check with your healthcare provider on how to be protected from COVID-19 and continue your treatment as prescribed.

 I am feeling really anxious about COVID-19 and its impact on my life.
 What should I do?